 Exfoliating is an essential step if you want to get smooth, supple, and glowing skin.
 In the Japanese skincare routine, they use both chemical and physical exfoliators.
-Exfoliation is generally done to get rid of the dead skin buildup and also improves the texture of your skin.
+Exfoliation is generally done to get rid of the dead skin buildup and improve your skin texture.
 This step also brightens your skin tone and brings out an even glow on your skin.

 Physical exfoliators are generally the one which has small beaded particles to scrub your face gently.
 They are typically recommended for people with normal to dry skin.

 Chemical exfoliators contain active ingredients like AHAs or BHAs.
 They are recommended for people with acne-prone skin.
-This is because using a scrub on problematic skin can spread the bacteria all over the skin, causing more acne.
+Using a scrub on problematic skin can spread the bacteria all over the skin, causing more acne.
 Using a chemical exfoliator will not only kill the acne-causing bacteria but will also brighten and even out your skin tone.

 Step #4 – Toner

-Toners are used to bring back the pH balance of your skin that are typically disrupted by the cleaning and exfoliating method.
-In Japanese skin care routine, people generally use a hydrating and nourishing toner rather than astringent ones.
-They look for ones with Hyaluronic acid in them as this ingredient not only provides moisture to the skin but also locks in the moisture for further hydration.
+Toners are used to bring back the pH balance of your skin that is typically disrupted by the cleaning and exfoliating method.
+In the Japanese skincare routine, people generally use hydrating and nourishing toner rather than astringent ones.
+They look for ones with Hyaluronic acid in them as this ingredient provides moisture to the skin and locks in the moisture for further hydration.

-Apart from this, toners also work as a final step of cleansing to get rid of any residue left over by cleansing or exfoliating.
+Apart from this, toners also work as a final step of cleansing to eliminate any residue left over by cleansing or exfoliating.
 Using toners also makes the upcoming products absorb better into your skin.

 Step #5 – Sheet Mask

 Sheet masks are essential because they add another layer of hydration to your skin.
-Sheet masks are hassle-free, and they are generally used in the Japanese skincare routine as a method of relaxation.
+Sheet masks are hassle-free, and they are generally used in the Japanese skincare routine as a relaxation method.
 These masks are usually filled with special serums, and they are not like your usual face masks.